jaemnkm/11-11.development/_posts/20191111/2019-11-01-someone-quiet-down-the-biodiverse.md

 <br><br>
 Sorry to change it again but we’re going by Anthropocene now
 <br><br>
-Sorry but climate change is real and it is caused by human activity
+Sorry but climate change is real and it <i>is</i> caused by human activity
 <br><br>
 Sorry to change it again but your ‘spirit animal’ has gone extinct
 <br><br>